 Couples themselves may solemnize their own marriage (C.R.S.
 14-2-109).
 Others who can solemnize a marriage are judges, retired judges, magistrates, public officials authorized to perform marriages, or in accordance with any mode of solemnization recognized by a religious denomination or Native American Tribe or Nation.
 Not everyone can solemnize a marriage.
 Although the couple may solemnize their own marriage, that does not mean a friend or relative can also solemnize their marriage.
 Clergy from out-of-state need not be registered in Colorado.

 The marriage license must be used within 35 days including the date of issue.
 The license must be completed fully with legible handwriting (except signatures) and returned to the County Clerk and Recorder within sixty-three days after solemnizing.
-Any person who fails to forward the marriage certificate to the County Clerk and Recorder's office to record after the ceremony may be required to pay a $20 late fee and an additional five dollar late fee may be assessed for each additional day of failure up to a maximum of $50.
+Any person who fails to return the marriage certificate to the County Clerk and Recorder's office to record after the ceremony may be required to pay a $20 late fee and an additional five dollar late fee may be assessed for each additional day of failure up to a maximum of $50.
 If the license is not used, it still must be returned to the Clerk's office.

 Witnesses are not required in the State of Colorado.
 Some clergy, judge or public official may request them.